Grislow/KnowledgeBase/resources/glossary.md

 For a thorough explanation checkout what [Google](https://developers.google.com/web/progressive-web-apps/) has to say on the subject.

+## Pure Function
+A function that:
+* given the same input always provides the same output(are deterministic)
+* produces no side effects

+Side effects can be:
+* mutating static variables
+* mutating non-local variables
+* mutating reference arguments
+* mutating I/O streams

+Pure function are independent of outside state meaning they:
+* are immune to bugs that come with mutability
+* can easily run concurrently
+* are easy to refactor
+* are easy to extend

+Rull of thumb: _If you run it without using it's return value than it's probably not a pure function_

+Pure functions are the backbone of [functional programming](#functional-programming) and using the is good programming practice.

 &nbsp;
 # Q

 &nbsp;
 # R

+## Race Conditions
+When two or more threads share data and try to modify it at the same time.
+The result depends on the order of execution which is often impossible to control(thread switching depends on non-programmable mechanism).

+## Refactor
+Changing existing code so that it works better without changing how its used.

 ## Regular Expression
 A sequence of symbols expressing a pattern to be searched for in text.